Visionary Keynotes

 Phil Nichols, CEO, Toronto Humane Society

-Russell, James, PhD, Author, Professor, Advisor
+James Russell, PhD, Author, Professor, Advisor

 Rachel Hunnybun, VP Donor Insights, Blakely